microsoft/typespec/packages/prettier-plugin-cadl/README.md

-# Prettier Plugin for Cadl
+# Prettier Plugin for TypeSpec

 ## Requirements